Sassetta

 Stefano di Giovanni di Consolo, known as il Sassetta (c.
-1392–1450) was a Tuscan painter of the Renaissance, and a significant figure of the Sienese School.
-While working within the Sienese tradition, he innovated the style by introducing elements derived from the decorative Gothic style and the realism of contemporary Florentine innovators as Masaccio.
+1392–1450) was a Tuscan painter of the Late Gothic of the Sienese School style, adapting some Renaissance innovations.

 Life and Works

 The name Sassetta has been associated with him, mistakenly, only since the 18th century but is now generally used for this artist.
 The date and birthplace of Sassetta are not known.
 Some say he was born in Siena although there is also a hypothesis that he was born in Cortona.
-His father, Giovanni, is called da Cartona which possibly means that Cortona was the artist's birthplace.
+His father, Giovanni, is called da Cartona which might entail that Cortona was the artist's birthplace.
 The meaning of his nickname Sassetta is obscure and is not cited in documents of his time but appears in sources from the eighteenth century.

 Sassetta was probably trained alongside artists like Benedetto di Bindo and Gregorio di Cecco but he had a style all of his own.
-He achieved a high level of technical refinement and was aware of artistic innovations of talented painters in Florence such as Gentile da Fabriano and Masolino.
+He achieved a high level of technical refinement and was aware of artistic innovations of talented painters in Florence such as Gentile da Fabriano, Masolino and Masaccio.
 His work differs from the late Gothic style of many of his Sienese contemporaries.

-His first certain work, which originally had his signature, is the Arte della Lana altarpiece, (1423–1426) fragments of which are now divided among various private and public collections.
+His first certain work, which originally had his signature, is the Arte della Lana altarpiece (ca. 1423–1426), fragments of which are now divided among various private and public collections.

 The Madonna of the Snow altarpiece for the Siena Cathedral was a prestigious commission for Sassetta, and is considered his second major work.
-Not only does he excel at infusing his figures with a natural light that convincingly molds their shape, he also has an amazing handle on spatial relationships, creating cohesive and impressive work.
-From this point on, under Gothic influence, Sassetta's style increases its decorative nature.
-The polyptych done by Sassetta in San Domenico at Cortona (around 1437) depicts scenes from the legend of St. Anthony the Abbot.
+Not only does he excel at infusing his figures with a natural light that convincingly molds their shape, he also has an handle on spatial relationships, creating a cohesive space.
+From this point on Sassetta's style returns to a rather decorative Gothic manner.
+The polyptych done by Sassetta in San Domenico in Cortona (around 1437) depicts scenes from the legend of St. Anthony the Abbot.
 He shows great skill in narration through his painting as well as combining a sophisticated color palette and rhythmic compositions.

-Francesco di Giorgio e di Lorenzo, better known as Vecchietta, is said to have been his apprentice.

 He died from pneumonia contracted while decorating the Assumption fresco on the Porta Romana of Siena.
 The work was finished by his pupil Sano di Pietro.

 Many consider Sassetta's fusing of traditional and contemporary elements as integral to the move from the Gothic to the Renaissance style of painting in Siena.
+Francesco di Giorgio e di Lorenzo, better known as Vecchietta, is said to have been his apprentice.